- Residency/Fellowship Programs

 Resident Assistance Program

 For assistance call: pager (423) 854-0342 - **available 24 hours a day**

 What is the Resident Assistance Program?

-ETSUs Resident Assistance Program (RAP) is a confidential counseling and referral service for ETSU medical school residents and families.
+ETSUs Resident Assistance Program (RAP) is a confidential counseling and referral service for ETSU Quillen College of Medicine residents/fellows and families.

 One goal of the program is to encourage self referral so that you can be helped with training issues, personal and marital concerns before they lead to more serious difficulties.